dnsimple/dnsimple-support/content/articles/dns-query-limits.markdown

 ---
-title: Do you have query limits or charged based on query volume?
+title: Do You Have Query Limits or Charge Based on Query Volume?
-excerpt: Currently we do not implement query limits nor do we charge based on query volume.
+excerpt: We don't implement query limits or charge based on query volume.
 categories:
 - DNSimple
 - DNS
 ---

-# Do you have query limits or charge based on query volume?
+# Do You Have Query Limits or Charge Based on Query Volume?

-Currently we do not implement query limits nor do we charge based on query volume.
+We don't implement query limits or charge based on query volume.

-We may implement query-based pricing in the future, but we'll make sure to give you plenty of notice in advance if we do.
+We might implement query-based pricing in the future.
+We'll give you plenty of advance notice if we do.